kaidoverse/capstone-2.0/README.md

 # Little Lemon :lemon:

 Welcome to the Little Lemon Restaurant website repository.
 This project was created as a part of the Meta Frontend Developer course.
-It's built using React and offers a stylish interface for users who want to explore the restaurant's menu and make reservations.
+It's built using React and offers a user-friendly interface for users who want to explore the restaurant's menu and make reservations.

 ## Features